Español

 CLL or its treatment can cause low blood cell counts, especially red blood cells and platelets, which normally help the blood clot.

-Having a low red blood count (anemia) can make you feel tired, lightheaded, or short of breath.
+Having a low red blood cell count (anemia) can make you feel tired, lightheaded, or short of breath.
 Anemia can have different causes.
 If anemia is causing symptoms, it can be treated with red blood cell transfusions.
 These are often given in an outpatient clinic.

 Having a low platelet count can lead to serious bleeding.
 Platelet transfusions can help prevent this.